scmmmh/experiment-support-system/docs/user/conceptsAndTerms.rst

 	 .. image:: ../_static/user/originalHomePageSurveyScreen.png

   *Main Profile Screen*
 	 refers to the screen that automatically appears when you login the system.
-An example screenshot is provided below
+This is the list of surveys you are running, testing or developing.
+An example screenshot is provided below:

 	 .. image:: ../_static/user/profileScreen.png